 - The CMDB Hospital Financial Performance Indicators (HFP) report has been removed.
 2 indicators from the report, Administrative Expense (%) and Cost of a Standard Hospital Stay, can be accessed in CIHI’s Your Health System web tool.

 The National Health Expenditure Database (NHEX) collects, processes and analyzes summary data on all health spending in Canada.
 It has a wealth of data, extending back to 1975.
 The data tables are updated annually and are available free of charge.

 The information facilitates provincial/territorial, national and international comparative reporting and also supports policy planning, decision-making and research.
-It helps answer questions such as these:
+It helps answer questions about

-- What is the money used for and who is it spent on?
+- What the money is used for and whom it is spent on

 Canadian MIS Database

 The Canadian MIS Database (CMDB) is the national data source for financial and statistical information about hospitals and other health service organizations.

 The information in the CMDB can potentially be used to cost the activities of health service organizations.
 It forms the basis of management reporting, including annual general purpose financial statements, financial ratio analysis and operational budgeting.

 The Canadian Patient Cost Database (CPCD) contains patient-level data from more than 60 organizations in British Columbia, Ontario and Alberta.
 Costs relate to the individual encounter level for inpatient, outpatient, long-term care, complex continuing care, mental health and rehabilitation services.

 Organisation for Economic Co-operation and Development (OECD) Health Database (Canadian Segment)